-and (3) the VISTA optimizer.
-Our Python API (see Figure 4) expects 4 major groups of inputs.
+VISTA has three components, as Figure 3 illustrates: (1) a "declarative" API, (2) a roster of popular named deep CNNs with numbered feature layers, and (3) the VISTA optimizer.
+Our Python API expects 4 major groups of inputs.
 First is the system environment (memory, number of cores, and number of nodes).
 Second, a deep CNN f and the number of feature layers |L| (starting from the top most layer) to explore.
-Third, the downstream ML routine M that handles the downstream model's evaluation and artifacts.
+Third, the downstream ML routine M that handles the downstream model's evaluation, hyperparameter tuning, and model artifacts.
 Fourth, data tables T{str} and T{img} and statistics about the data.
-Our API returns the model evaluation output for each layer.
+We provide detailed API information in our technical report [19].

 Under the covers, VISTA invokes its optimizer (Section 4.3) to pick a fast and reliable set of choices for the logical execution plan (Section 4.2.1), system configuration parameters (Section 4.2.2), and physical execution decisions (Section 4.2.3).
 After configuring Spark accordingly, VISTA runs within the Spark Driver process to control the execution.
-VISTA injects UDFs to run (partial) CNN inference, i.e., f, \hat{f}l , vec, and $\hat{f}{i \rightarrow i}$ for the CNNs in its roster (currently, AlexNet, VGG16, and ResNet50).
+VISTA injects UDFs to run (partial) CNN inference, i.e., f, f_l , g_l , and $\hat{f}{i \to j}$ for the CNNs in its roster (currently, AlexNet, VGG16, and ResNet50).
 These UDFs specify the computational graphs for TF and invoke Spark's DataFrames and TensorFrames APIs with appropriate inputs based on our optimizer's decisions.
 Image and feature tensors are stored with our custom TensorList datatype.
-Finally, VISTA invokes MLlib for downstream training on the concatenated feature vector and obtains |L| trained downstream models.
-Overall, VISTA frees ML users from manually rewriting TF code, saving features as files, performing joins, or tuning Spark for running this workload at scale.
+Finally, VISTA invokes downstream ML model training on the concatenated feature vector and obtains |L| trained downstream models.
+Overall, VISTA frees ML users from manually writing TF code for CNN feature transfer, saving features as files, performing joins, or tuning Spark for running this workload at scale.